When awards season rolls around, they don’t come any bigger than the Oscars, which is the de facto gold standard for Hollywood's best movies.

 If you’re not already a Sky Cinema customer, you can sign up from Sky’s website.
-It costs an extra £18 a month for existing Sky TV customers (and only an extra £8.50 if you have Sky Sports) - otherwise you might be better off watching it online through Now TV - more on that next.
+It costs an extra £11 a month for existing Sky TV customers - otherwise you might be better off watching it online through Now TV - more on that next.

 How to watch the Oscars online

-That might sound like bad news if you’re not already a Now TV subscriber, but don’t worry - you can still watch the Oscars for free.
-Now TV offers a 14-day free trial for its Sky Cinema Pass, which is normally £9.99 a month.
+That might sound like bad news if you’re not already a Now TV subscriber, but don’t worry - you can still get a pass for free.
+Now TV offers a 14-day free trial for its Sky Cinema Pass, which is normally £11.99 a month.
 That means that as long as you sign up for the trial any time between now and the Oscars ceremony, you can watch it live and entirely free.

 If you've already used up your Now TV free trial and don't want to pay again, you could always try to use a VPN to access the free ABC stream in the US - though be warned that it's not guaranteed to work.
 Our current top VPN recommendation is NordVPN, but take a look at our full VPN ranking to find out more.

 Who is hosting the 2020 Oscars?

 Last year was the first time in 30 years that the Oscars went without a host, following the controversy of comedian Kevin Hart's homophobic jokes and tweets, ultimately forcing him to step down.
 There's been no drama this year, but the Oscars will still go without a host for 2020.

 The Academy will once again rely on the various celebrities that present each award to serve as hosts, rather than have a single figure run proceedings.
 Last year we saw Tina Fey, Keegan-Michael Key and Trevor Noah.
 No figures have yet been confirmed this year.